Step 1: Register

 Step 2: Find what you want to sell

-Use the search bar that’s at the top of every page to look for the item you’d like to sell.
+To list an item for sale, use the search bar that’s at the top of every page to look for the item you’d like to sell.
 Make sure the copy in your hand exactly matches the entry in our database.

 - Already in the Database?
 If you’ve found the right release, simply click on the Sell button on the right side of the release page.

 - Not yet in the Database?
 Nice, you have a unique release!
 You’ll need to first submit it to the Database before you can list it for sale.
 You can view our separate help documents about contributing to the Database here.